 With the Middle East the focus of attention, Russia offers little prospect of supporting humanitarian advance.
 On the contrary, President Vladimir Putin's government cynically ignores the human consequences of its actions in Syria.
 The US, meanwhile, is unusually restrained in pushing for change.
 The presidential election in November is perhaps one reason.
 Another may be chagrin that the ripple effects from US intervention in Iraq have stretched the humanitarian sector to breaking point.

 The second condition for success is strong leadership matched by good preparation.
-Determined steer on issues where progress is possible – like more cash transfer programs, greater accountability to beneficiaries and increased financing for national and local relief agencies – would help move things forward.
-Unfortunately, the worthy generalities in the Secretary General’s report to the summit offer few handholds.
+Determined steer on issues where progress is possible - like more cash transfer programmes, greater accountability to beneficiaries and increased financing for national and local relief agencies - would help move things forward.
+Unfortunately, the worthy generalities in the Secretary General's report to the summit offer few handholds.
 Meanwhile, staff at the UN Office for the Coordination of Humanitarian Affairs, who are putting last minute touches to the agenda, are hard put to come up with a core of compelling themes.

 The third success factor is an engaged host government able to bring the parties together.
 COP 21 was a triumph for French diplomacy and its relentless foreign minister Laurent Fabius who stroked and cajoled delegates to a successful conclusion of the climate change conference last December.
 Although Turkey has shown generosity in hosting 2 million refugees from Syria, it has forfeited the international standing necessary to pull off another Paris.
 Prime Minister Ahmet Davutoglu's horse trading on asylum, his government's crackdown on journalists, and the regime's creeping authoritarianism have cost it the moral high ground.

 Right now the summit looks likely to be longer on talk than on action – and even the talk part lacks focus.
 To avoid squandering this opportunity, Istanbul cannot be the end of the affair.
-Taking a leaf out of the climate change playbook, it must kick off a longer-term, step-by-step negotiation on a more daring program of humanitarian reform.
+Taking a leaf out of the climate change playbook, it must kick off a longer-term, step-by-step negotiation on a more daring programme of humanitarian reform.